Beverley Minster: Bells

 Both west towers contain bells.
-The south-west tower contains a swinging bourdon bell called Great John.
+The south-west tower contains a non-swinging bourdon bell called Great John.
 It chimes the hour and it dates from 1901.
 It weighs over 7 tons and it is over 7 feet in diameter.
 Despite its name, it is not dedicated to Saint John of Beverley.
 It reads, "I am called the great bell of Saint John the Evangelist 1901".
 Records show that the Minster possessed two bells in 1050.
 Four bells were installed in 1366, three of which having been recast and are still used in the Minster.
 The chimes for each quarter are rung on the 10 bells in the north-west tower and the melody was composed by organist John Camidge.
 There have been two major overhauls of the bells, one in 1896 and the other in 1901 by Taylor of Loughborough.

 Clock

 A new clock was installed by John Smith and Sons of Derby and set going on 15 February 1902.
 It chimed the quarters on the peal of ten bells in the north-west tower, and the hour was struck on the great bell “John” in the south tower.
 The quarter chimes rang 12 notes at the first quarter, 20 at the second, 32 at the third and 41 before the hour strike.
+This makes Beverley Minister the only large ‘cathedral’ (a term used loosely) in the UK that uses clock bells housed in both of its west towers.